 Clothes washers account for 22% of the water use inside our homes.
 By replacing older models with new, front-loading efficient washers, water use can be reduced by 15 – 40%, depending on how old your previous washer is.
 Energy Star labeled washers use 20% less energy, 35% less water, and have larger wash tubs, which means fewer loads.

-- The collection containers must be made specifically to hold liquid.
+- Collection containers must be made specifically to hold liquid.
 Home-made barrels (i.e. converted trash cans) will not qualify.

-- The rebate amount is $0.50 per gallon of water storage, and 50% of the cost of pad materials, a pump, and gutters.
+- The rebate is for a portion of the cost of the water storage container, pad material, pump, pipes, and gutters.

 - Maximum rebate amount is $600 per water account, per year.